Welcome

 12h30 - 13h30 - Lunch break

-13h30 - 16h00 – Talk Session 4
+13h30 - 16h00 - Talk session 4

 Monoaminergic control of decision making - Chair: Lucie Berkovitch

-• 13h30 - 14h00: Romain Ligneul (Center for Neuroscience Research of Lyon, France): TBA
+• 13h30 - 14h00: Romain Ligneul (Centre for Neuroscience Research of Lyon, France):

 • 14h00 - 14h30: Dan Bang (Aarhus University, Denmark):